conceptsandtraining/doil/README.md

 * docker (follow [this](https://docs.docker.com/engine/install/) instructions depending on your os to install docker), if you have installed docker by your package manager ensure that **docker-buildx-plugin** and **docker-compose-plugin** are available and installed and also executable by your user.
 * git
-* .ssh folder in your home directory. **doil** will mount it into the container. **doil** needs this to have access to any private git repositories that may be used.

-Additional dependencies, but these are installed automatically during setup.
+Additional dependencies, but these are installed automatically inside the containers during setup.

 * php version => 7.4
 * php*.*-zip